codefellows/401-Javascript-Final-Assessment/README.md

 # To Submit Your Assignment! *READ THIS BEFORE BEGINNING TO WRITE CODE*
 *Feel free to have TAs help you with the submission process.*

-This assingment is going to be a little different with the submission process in order to keep the solutions confidential (I want to use this or something like it for future classes).
+This assignment is going to be a little different with the submission process in order to keep the solutions confidential (I want to use this or something like it for future classes).